 - 3 medium zucchini grated (about 1 1/2 pounds)

-- two ears of corn kernels removed, cobs reserved (or 1 cup frozen sweet corn)
+- 2 ears corn kernels removed, cobs reserved (or 1 cup frozen sweet corn)

-- 3/4 cup fresh grated parmesan cheese omit for vegan/dairy free option
+- 3/4 cup parmesan cheese grated (omit for vegan/dairy free option)

 - Put chicken or vegetable stock in a medium pot.
 Add the corn cobs (minus the kernels) to it (skip this if you are using frozen corn).
 Bring to a boil, turn heat down to keep hot throughout the recipe over very low heat.

-- Meanwhile, heat oil in a large, deep, heavy skillet or pot over medium-high heat.
+- Meanwhile, heat olive oil (2 tablespoons) in a large, deep, heavy skillet, pot, or dutch oven over medium-high heat.

-- Add onions, sauté until softened and beginning to brown (about 5 minutes).
+- Add onions and sauté until softened and beginning to brown (about 5 minutes).

 - Add garlic, stir until fragrant (about 30 seconds).

-- Pour the rice into the pot, stirring occasionally, until it's coated in the oil and a little bit toasted (1-2 minutes).
+- Pour the rice (1 cup) into the pot, stirring occasionally, until it's coated in the oil and a little bit toasted (1-2 minutes).

 - Season with salt and pepper.

-- Add the wine and stir until liquid is almost all gone.
+- Add the wine and stir constantly until liquid is almost all gone.

-- Add 1/2 cup of the hot chicken or vegetable stock and stir frequently.
-Once liquid has been absorbed by the rice, add 1/2 cup more stock, continuing to stir frequently.
+- Add 1/2 cup of the hot chicken or vegetable stock and stir constantly.
+Once liquid has been absorbed by the rice, add 1/2 cup more stock, continuing to stir frequently, but not all the time.
 Repeat this for about 15 minutes, keeping heat on medium to medium-high.

 - After 15 minutes, stir in the grated zucchini and corn, along with 1/2 cup more stock.
 The zucchini will release liquid- keep stirring until the liquid has released and the rice has absorbed most of it (about 10 minutes).